 Business-to-business collaborative planning software vendor Logility,

-Inc. announced its financial results for the first quarter of fiscal 2001.
+Inc. reported results for the fourth quarter of fiscal 2000.
+Total revenues

 the overall financial condition of the company remains good, with cash